johnPertoft/nlp-inference-benchmark/README.md

 TODO

 ## TODO
+- Some of these require higher CUDA compute capabilities, should denote this somewhere
 - Define some delimitations, e.g. only running on 3080, only using T5 etc
 - Define some common output report format
 - Don't use Bert here